kavia-common/jira-confluence-connector-146762-146772/integration_backend/README-OAUTH.md

   Example:
   https://your-backend.example.com/api/oauth/atlassian/callback

+Only the standardized callback is supported.
+Legacy aliases like /api/oauth/callback/jira have been removed.

 Notes:
 - If ATLASSIAN_REDIRECT_URI is set, the backend will compare it to the constructed value from BACKEND_PUBLIC_BASE_URL and log a warning if they differ.
 - The backend uses the constructed redirect_uri when BACKEND_PUBLIC_BASE_URL is provided to ensure exact match and avoid unauthorized_client errors.
+- Only /api/oauth/atlassian/callback is supported; update your Atlassian app and frontend accordingly.

 Jira legacy OAuth vars (for non-PKCE legacy flows):
 - JIRA_OAUTH_CLIENT_ID